josephwilk/shaderview/Readme.md

 * "/smoothed-uniform" <UniformName> <FloatValue>

 Move a uniform towards a float value (Fixed rate for now).
 Execute multiple times to eventually get to FloatValue.

 * "/decaying-uniform" <UniformName> <FloatValue> [<FloatValue>]

 Like /uniform but the value will automatically decay to 0.
-Decay defaults to 0.01 if not specificed.
+Decay defaults to 0.01 if not specified.

 * "/shader" <StringValue>

-Load a file which contains an opengl shader.
+Load a file which contains an OpenGL shader.

 * "/shader-string" <StringValue>

-Load a string as a opengl shader
+Load a string as a OpenGL shader

 * "/texture" <StringValue> <IntValue>

 Load an image file as a texture in your shader.
 Texture is defined as iChannel1/2/3 based on IntValue.
 Add `uniform sampler2D iChannel1` to your shader.

+* "/volume" <FloatValue>

+Sets iVolume in shader.
+Useful for say sending the volume from something like Sonic Pi
 ```

 The uniforms are updated and sent to running shader.